GordonBGood/elmplus-docs/ElmLangRef.md

 import Bitwise
 infix left 3 (^^^) = Bitwise.xor
 ```
-where the new infix operator `^^^` is defined to have left associativity (meaning that the expression to the left is evaluated before application of the operator) with a precidence of 3 (with 9 as highest priority and higher numbers getting evaluated before higher numbers if there are no brackets with function application the very highest priority) and the expression at the right of the equals sign is the code that actually gets run when the operator is used.
+where the new infix operator `^^^` is defined to have left associativity (meaning that the expression to the left is evaluated before application of the operator) with a precedence of 3 (with 9 as highest priority and higher numbers getting evaluated before higher numbers if there are no brackets with function application the very highest priority) and the expression at the right of the equals sign is the code that actually gets run when the operator is used.
 Only binary operators can be defined meaning that all defined operations must take two arguments and return a single result.

 ## Language Elements